 Studies indicate that for the elderly population, physical and cognitive dysfunction are two of the most feared conditions because they can lead to physical dependency, an inability to communicate with others, social isolation, and a general loss of independence.
-As we age, many of us may experience gradual and sometimes rapid cognitive functioning deterioration (aging brain) and impairment.
+As we age, many of us may experience gradual and sometimes rapid aging brain.

 Regardless of whether you’re trying to learn a new skill or hobby, go shopping, drive on the road, interact with your children and grandchildren, plan and cook dinner, pay your bills, manage your medications, or manage any other daily activities and relationships, it’s necessary for you to use your memory, concentration, information processing and decision-making abilities.
 You may be forgetting things that you easily remembered in the past, take longer to process and think through a problem, or may be feeling “foggy” or confused.
 Your ability to work, communicate or maintain relationships may be affected, or possibly your capability of carrying out daily tasks that were once routine.
 Perhaps you have had to rely on others to help you get through the day.

 If you’re experiencing some of these symptoms, you may begin to feel more anxious or worried, feel less confident in your abilities, get stressed and irritable faster, be less mobile, tire faster, feel depressed, isolated etc. You may want to participate in our Renewal of Aging Brain program.